RGB-WG/rgb.tech/content/why.md

   No chain analysis is possible due to the absence of a transaction graph in blockchain.
 RGB uses zero-knowledge to protect the history of a fungible state.
-  With RGB, user is always in-charge what and when to disclosure parts of the history and state, if needed.
+  With RGB, the user is always in-charge of when, and what parts of the history and state to disclose, if needed.

 * ### Bitcoin & Lightning

-  RGB is a native member of Bitcoin and Lightning network ecosystem, bringing rich smart contracts in a scalable way to the World's most secure and censorship-resistant cryptocurrency.
+  RGB is a native member of Bitcoin and the Lightning Network ecosystem, bringing rich smart contracts in a scalable way to the World's most secure and censorship-resistant cryptocurrency.